MClarkDev/Arylic32/README.md

 # Arylic32

-An ESP32 based remote for Arylic whole home audio systems.
+An ESP32 based remote for [Arylic](https://www.arylic.com/) whole home audio systems.

 ## About

 Designed for low-power ESP32's, the firmware spends most of it's time in a deep sleep state.

 Press the center button to wake the device which will then connect to WiFi.
+After a period of inactivity, 15 seconds, the device will go back to sleep.

 There are 5 buttons currently supported: